parsakhaz/standups-discord-bot/README.md

    - Add team members to the notification list

 2. **Daily Operation**:
+   - Bot creates a thread for the day shortly after midnight
    - Bot sends reminder at configured time (default: 10:30 AM)
-   - Bot creates a thread with today's date
    - Team members post updates in the thread
    - Bot sends followup at deadline time (default: 11:00 AM)